DIVERSIFIED INCOME STRATEGY

 Minimum Account Size - $100,000

 Fee and Fee Structure - Clients pay a management fee to Turner Capital Investments, LLC.
 This management fee covers all management services.
+There are no trade transaction fees.
+TCI management fees range from 1% to 2% of the net asset value of client account(s).
+The percentage rate is based, in part, on the aggregated total of an individual client's accounts being managed by TCI (see "Family Discount", below).
 One-twelfth of the fee is deducted from the client's account(s) monthly.

 Family Aggregation for Fee Assessment - When calculating the net asset value of a client's account for the purpose of determining the appropriate management fee, TCI aggregates all the client's personal accounts, plus all of the client's family accounts, such that the aggregate amount of the client plus family accounts are used to get the lowest possible management fee for the client and the family accounts.